NikitaDzer/Hashtable/README.md

 # HT - Hashtable library

-A powerful hashtable library with call logging system and error handler.
-***
 ## Description
+A powerful hashtable library with call logging system and error handler. <br>
 HT is written in C (C11 standard).
 The library provides a hashtable data structure and fast and safe API to work with it.
-> For better performance **library uses AVX2 instructions**, so your CPU must support them. <br> The library can be used only on X64 systems.
+> For better performance **library uses AVX2 instructions**, so your CPU must support them. <br>

 ## Features
 * Handler for error processing